Renewed interest in an old model

 “There is the potential to unify the more standard approach to the economics of incentives with more sociologically and psychologically informed approaches.”

 - The Bureau of Labor Statistics and Census Bureau are working together to fill a data gap on productivity: “Dispersion in productivity across businesses may provide information about the nature of competition and frictions within sectors and about the sources of rising wage inequality across businesses.
 There are currently no official statistics that provide this level of detail.”
-Link. ht Will
+Link popup: yes. ht Will

 - Hiba Hafiz in the New York Times reveals a surprising fact: the National Labor Relations Board cannot hire economists.
 “Congress cut the division’s funding, effectively ending its work, and in 1947 it barred the board from hiring experts in economic analysis.”
-Link.
+Link popup: yes.

 - David Dayen on funding a job guarantee: “The one critique that cannot really be put on the federal job guarantee is that it costs too much.
 Or at least, you cannot say this without ignoring the mountain of taxpayer money we already employ for that intended purpose.”
-Link.
+Link popup: yes.

-- Frances Coppola summarizes new work on government debt: “A new working paper from the IMF casts serious doubt on the entire basis for the austerity mantra.
+- Frances Coppola summarizes new work on government debt: “A new working paper from the IMF popup: yes casts serious doubt on the entire basis for the austerity mantra.
 Far from default being inevitable if debt rises too high, it may never happen at all.
 For advanced economies in good standing, the government’s debt capacity appears to be infinite.”
-Link.
+Link popup: yes.

 - Government and AI, Part 1: Statements and video from the recent congressional hearing on Artificial Intelligence and Public Policy.
 (The emphasis is more on economic and labor impact than on the ethics of algorithmic decision-making.)
-Link.
+Link popup: yes.

 - Government and AI, Part 2: A 183-page report from the UK House of Lords’ Select Committee on Artificial Intelligence.
-From coverage in TechCrunch: “The report also calls for the government to take urgent steps to help foster 'the creation of authoritative tools and systems for auditing and testing training datasets to ensure they are representative of diverse populations, and to ensure that when used to train AI systems they are unlikely to lead to prejudicial decisions' — recommending a publicly funded challenge to incentivize the development of technologies that can audit and interrogate AIs.”
-Link to the full report. ht Sara
+From coverage in TechCrunch popup: yes: “The report popup: yes also calls for the government to take urgent steps to help foster 'the creation of authoritative tools and systems for auditing and testing training datasets to ensure they are representative of diverse populations, and to ensure that when used to train AI systems they are unlikely to lead to prejudicial decisions' — recommending a publicly funded challenge to incentivize the development of technologies that can audit and interrogate AIs.”
+Link to the full report popup: yes. ht Sara

 - Jeffrey Sachs at the Niskanen Center dispels—in detail and with new data sets—much of the hysteria around the campus free speech 'crisis'.
-Link.
+Link popup: yes.

 - On the (substantial) welfare effects of Colombia's rapid-transit bus system, with greater modeled effects of transit expansion in tandem with a value capture scheme.
-Link.
+Link popup: yes.

 - On pension reform in China: "Both our theoretical and empirical results confirm that pension privatization is adversely associated with local public spending on education in China.
 Private pension subsidies, moreover, magnify this effect.
 Our study supports the theoretical assertion and selective empirical findings of a negative intergenerational effect of pension privatization."
-Link.
+Link popup: yes.

 - "In contrast to the prediction of basic theory, income tax increases in OECD countries have led people to spend less time working and more time on leisure activities, with little change in hours of household work."
-Link.
+Link popup: yes.

 - After Chetty, Jesse Rothstein examines the impact of children’s educational outcomes on mobility: “I find little evidence that the quality of schools is a key mechanism driving variation in intergenerational mobility… this points to job networks and the structure of local labor and marriage markets, rather than the education system, as likely factors influencing intergenerational economic mobility.”
-Link. ht ankit
+Link popup: yes. ht ankit

 - A great post on the oddities of the helium market by Timothy Taylor at Conversable Economist.
-Link.
+Link popup: yes.